Samara Weaving

 Samara Weaving in her school years

-However, for a girl who grew up in a family close to the arts, there was no other path.
+But for a girl who grew up in a family so close to the arts, there really was no other path.
 Her father, Simon Weaving, is a director and art director of the Canberra International Film Festival (which is why they eventually settled in Canberra in 2004).
 Her uncle, Hugo Weaving, is a recognizable actor.

 Acting Career

 Samara's debut role was Indie Walker in the TV soap opera "Home and Away," the longest-running soap opera on Australian television.
 After landing this job in 2009, she began to seriously consider pursuing an acting career.
-She starred in iconic soap to 2013.
+She starred in the iconic soap until 2013.

 Samara Weaving in Home and Away